ahsanullah-au/Application_Tracker/README.md

 Front End of a webapp that helps you keep track of your job applications.
 Uses React and TypeScript on the front end.

+Live version can be found here: https://applicationtracker-ahsan.netlify.app/

+This is an alpha version that will receive a major UI overhaul soon.

 # Features:

 * Secure Signin/Register